ecita/limitd-redis/README.md

 ## ERL (Elevated Rate Limits)
 ERL is a feature that allows you to define a different set of limits that kick in when the bucket is empty.
-You can configure elevated limits inside your type definitions as follows:
+To be able to allow its use within limitd-redis, you need to set the `allowERL` to `true` You can configure elevated limits inside your type definitions as follows:

 ```js